-The Cybercrimes Bill is a new bill (draft law) that has been published for comment.
+The Cybercrimes Bill is a bill (draft law) that has been published in November 2015 for comment.
 Its full name is the Cybercrimes and Cybersecurity Bill.
-You can download a copy and read more about it here on our website.
 The Cybercrimes Bill is necessary, but not in its current form.
 We need to protect the people of South Africa and the country from harm.
 But the Cybercrimes Bill has serious consequences for many important things, like:

 - The Freedom of the Media

 - Free Speech

 - Anyone whose IT infrastructure gets declared to be critical

 - Internet users

 - The Judiciary

 - Civil Rights Groups

 Most of the sections in the Cybercrimes Bill are defined too broadly.
 For example, the definition of an ECSP is so broad that it could include regular internet users like you and me.
 If we do not comply with our obligations as ECSPs, we could pay R10 000 for each day we fail to do not comply.

 The Cybercrimes bill also gives authorities extensive powers of investigation, access, search, or seizure.